The Uncanny (film): London 1912

 In 1912, in London, Miss Malkin is a wealthy woman who rewrites her will leaving her fortune to her cats rather than to her nephew Michael.
 Her maid Janet, also the mistress of Michael, steals one copy of the will from the lawyer's briefcase and tries to destroy the original copy which is kept in the safe.
 When Miss Malkin sees her attempt, Janet kills her.
 The cats avenge Miss Malkin's death, first on Janet and then when he arrives looking for her on Michael.
 When the police arrive with Malkin's lawyer, the cats are discovered having been forced to feed on the bodies.

 Quebec 1975

 In 1975, in the Province of Quebec, the orphan Lucy comes to live with her haughty aunt Mrs. Blake, her husband, and her lanky cousin Angela after the death of her parents in a plane crash.
-Lucy brings her only friend, the cat Wellington, but her mean cousin forces her parents to get rid of Wellington after jealously framing him for several acts of vandalism that her stuffy mother believes.
+Lucy brings her only friend, the cat Wellington, but Angela forces her parents to get rid of Wellington after jealously framing him for several acts of vandalism.
 Lucy uses her mother's book of witchcraft to avenge Wellington by making Angela the size of a mouse.